dottjt/plastic/other/unused/05-date-unused.md

 I was the world's smallest priest, attempting to preach justice upon this woman's biggest nightmare.
 A stable relationship, along with a hearty tick of monogamy.

+I place my tongue around my neck, embracing the flavoured tinnitus pouring from the uncalculated madness of her words.
+I place my tongue around my neck, embracing the flavoured tinnitus pouring from her mouth in an uncalculated madness of dappled arcadia.

+Uncalculated in a dappled arcadia of incomprehensible madness

+embracing the flavoured tinnitus pouring from her mouth in an uncalculated madness of dappled arcadia

+I place my tongue around my neck, embracing the flavoured tinnitus as the indecipherable madness of a dappled arcadia pours from her mouth.